 - They are heretics.
 They do not rightly divide scripture.
 They consistently misinterpret the word of God or quote it out of context.
 They twist the scriptures in order to achieve their personal objective and so they have no respect for the word of God.

 - They hardly focus on the true gospel of Jesus Christ.
 While they may mention scriptures in their messages, they ultimately deceive people to follow after them and not after Christ.

-- Many false teachers have the traits of cult leaders who use their authority to abuse others especially their followers.
+- Many false teachers have the traits of cult leaders who use their authority to spiritually abuse their followers.
 Many false teachers around the world are known for exploiting or exerting spiritual, psychological, emotional, sexual and physical abuse on their members.
 They are controlling.